-And Americans use every bit of that extra bandwidth.
-In just one minute on an average day, 700 videos, 28,000 Tumblr posts, 100,000 tweets and more than 34,000 Facebook "likes" hit the 'net, and with total Internet traffic expected to quadruple by 2014, our "need for speed" is only likely to grow.
+And Americans - with our online shopping, hosting for personal and professional websites, email and social media - use every bit of that extra bandwidth.
+In just one minute on an average day, 700 videos, 28,000 Tumblr posts, 100,000 tweets and more than 34,000 Facebook "likes" hit the 'net, and with total internet traffic expected to quadruple by 2014, our "need for speed" is only likely to grow.

 Update: The Video!

 The Internet Then and Now

 Do you remember what the internet looked like 40, 30, 20, or even 10 years ago?
 Neither did we.
 Let's take a look at the Internet then compared to the Internet now.

 - 1969: The U.S. military's funding of a research network, dubbed Arpanet, connected 4 computers at university research labs.

 - 1984:It was renamed the Internet when it linked 1,000 hosts at university and corporate labs.

 - 1998: The Internet saw 50 million users, supported by approximately 25 million servers.

 - 2009:It linked more than 440 million computers directly & topped 1 billion users.